-6. Readability matters
+6. Readability matters.

 Key things to improve readability:

-- Line height 24px
+- Line height: 24px;

-- New paragraph every 3–4 lines (empty line between paragraphs)
+- New paragraph every 3–4 lines (empty line between paragraphs);

 - Use images to break text apart.
 People read more if patterns are broken.

-- Line width max 600 px.
+- Line width: max 600px.
 If your lines are too long, people won’t read them.

-Tests have shown that 79% of people don’t read, they just skim.
+Tests have shown that 79% of people don’t read.
 However, 16% read everything.
-Those 16% are your main target group, the most interested people.
+Those 16% are your target group—the most interested people.

-If people are not interested in what you are selling, it doesn’t matter how long or short your sales copy is.
-If they are interested, you should give them as much information as possible.
-A study by IDC showed that 50% of the uncompleted purchases were due to lack of information.
+If people aren’t interested in what you are selling, it doesn’t matter how long or short your sales copy is.
+If they are interested, give them as much information as possible.
+A study by the International Data Corporation (IDC) showed that 50% of uncompleted purchases were due to lack of information.

 Your readers can always skip parts of your sales copy and click “Buy” once they have the information they need.
 But if they read through the whole thing and they’re still not convinced or have questions, you have a problem.